LukasMurdock/LukasMurdock.github.io/_posts/2021-10-04-marketing.md

 ### Content Influences
-- Cohort → different content opportunities due to in-group collaboration (e.g., team activities, groups have more content opportunities than individuals)
+- Cohort → different content opportunities due to network effects (e.g., team activities, groups have more content opportunities than individuals)

 ### Collaboration Influences
 - Classification → different collaboration opportunities due to type differences (e.g., EDM is easier to collaborate than rock)